Indogermanische Forschungen

 The editors-in-chief are Benjamin W. Fortson (University of Michigan), Götz Keydana, Melanie Malzahn, Paul Widmer.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, ERIH PLUS, and Linguistic Bibliography Online.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 0.462.
+According to the Journal Citation Reports, the journal has a 2024 journal impact factor of 0.3.

 Editors

 The following persons are or have been editors-in-chief of the journal: